epitech-toulouse/Hackathon-myr2017/README.md

-Implementation for the hackaton Mouve Your Robot '17
+Implementation for the hackaton Move Your Robot '17
 ====================================================